FRC-Team-955/DuncansResources/demos/README.md

 ```
 cd <project directory>

-# Create a build directory
+# Create a build directory and cd into it
-mkdir build
+meson build
 cd build

-# Tell cmake to generate build files from CMakeLists.txt that MAKE can read and compile with
-cmake ..

-# Execute the make command to compile the source using the build files
-# Note, '-j' enables make to compile using multiple threads.
-On large projects, this is extremely helpful.
-make -j
+# Run the compiler
+ninja

 # Run the executable
 ./<executable name>